Eelkevd/Scripto5/README.md

 - W5-003
 - W5-004
 - W5-005
-- w5-006
+- W5-006
-- w5-007 (Note: did work with mailtrap SMTP server, not with wijzijncodegorilla.nl server.
+- W5-007 (Note: did work with mailtrap SMTP server, not with wijzijncodegorilla.nl server.
 The link that should be given in the mail is http://wijzijncodegorilla.nl/jorik/Scripto5/User/Newpassword.html)

-### WORK IN PROGRESS

 # Screenshots